Enterprise Application Services (EAS) Change Management Policy

 - The Project Tracking System may be queried to view current project status.

-- AIS uses the Project Tracking System internally to manage vendor upgrades; see the section below, “Vendor Software Upgrades”.
+- EAS uses the Project Tracking System internally to manage vendor upgrades; see the section below, “Vendor Software Upgrades”.

 - The Department identifies a need to improve the processing for a particular business function.

-- The AIS Software Developer shall create a project for the request in the Project Tracking System.
+- The EAS Software Developer shall create a project for the request in the Project Tracking System.

-- The project’s tracking entry includes the names of the Department Requestor and Approver and the AIS Software Developer, and a description of the specifications.
+- The project’s tracking entry includes the names of the Department Requestor and Approver and the EAS Software Developer, and a description of the specifications.

 - Other policies, such as “DU Data Standards” and the Banner Data Acceptable Use Policy may apply to the project’s specifications.

-- The Director of AIS shall resolve issues concerning the validity, usage, and scope of the request.
+- The Assistant Vice Chancellor of EAS shall resolve issues concerning the validity, usage, and scope of the request.

 Software Development and Testing